-Masks are required for all patients and visitors to our facilities, with exceptions for children under age 2, those with health conditions who cannot wear masks, and those needing emergency care.
-Please arrive wearing a mask that covers your mouth and nose and keep it on during your entire visit.
+Medical masks are required for all patients and visitors to our facilities, with exceptions for children under age 2, those with health conditions who cannot wear masks, and those needing emergency care.
+Please arrive wearing a mask that covers your mouth and nose.
+You will be given a disposable medical mask to wear when you arrive if you don't have one, and you must keep it on during your entire visit.
 This is to protect you and other patients and staff.
-You will need to reschedule your visit if you are not wearing a mask, unless it is an emergency.
-If you are unable to wear a mask and do not need emergency care, we suggest arranging for virtual care through Oncare.org.
+You will need to reschedule your visit if you are not willing to wear a mask, unless it is an emergency.
+If you are unable to wear a mask and do not need emergency care, we suggest arranging for an eVisit.
 Learn more about our masking standards.

 All visitors to our hospitals and clinics will be screened for symptoms and COVID-19 risk at each visit.